JetBrains/ring-ui/README.md

 ## Wallaby support

 To enable the `Wallaby.js` test runner follow these steps:

 1. Download and install the [Wallaby.js plugin](http://wallabyjs.com/) for WebStorm.
+2. Either
+  * install node.js 4.2.2 and npm 3.x and rebuild binary dependecies of Ring UI project against in using `npm rebuild`
+  * or replace wallaby's node binary with symlink to your one (greater then 4.2.2) in `~/Library/Caches/WebStorm{version}/wallaby/node_v4.2.2/`
-2. Run shared `Wallaby` configuration in WebStorm.
+3. Run shared `Wallaby` configuration in WebStorm.

 ## Visual regression testing